How to Kiss a Girl? Kissing Tips and Advice for Guys

 - Take your time.
 Don't be in a rush!

 - After the kiss, smile.
-You don't need to say anything at all.
+You don't need to say anything right away.
+Just enjoy the moment.

 Before the Kiss